senolem/MS-Rewards-Farmer/README.md

 ## Launch arguments

-- -v/--visible to disable headless
+- `-v/--visible` to disable headless
-- -l/--lang to force a language (ex: en)
+- `-l/--lang` to force a language (ex: en)
-- -g/--geo to force a searching geolocation (ex: US)

-  `https://trends.google.com/trends/ for proper geolocation abbreviation for your choice.
+- `-g/--geo` to force a searching geolocation (ex: US) `https://trends.google.com/trends/ for proper geolocation abbreviation for your choice.
 These MUST be uppercase!!!`

-- -p/--proxy to add a proxy to the whole program, supports http/https/socks4/socks5 (overrides per-account proxy in accounts.json)
+- `-p/--proxy` to add a proxy to the whole program, supports http/https/socks4/socks5 (overrides per-account proxy in accounts.json)
   `(ex: http://user:pass@host:port)`

-- -cv/--chromeversion to use a specific version of chrome
+- `-cv/--chromeversion` to use a specific version of chrome `(ex: 118)`

-  `(ex: 118)`

-[//]: # (todo update)
+- `-da/--disable-apprise` to disable Apprise notification, overriding [config.yaml](config.yaml).
+Useful when running manually as opposed to on a schedule.
+- `-t/--searchtype` to only do `desktop` or `mobile` searches, `(ex: --searchtype=mobile)`

 ## Features